Trolleybuses in Dayton: Current routes

 (A slash indicates a route that runs in two different directions from downtown Dayton; such routes are sometimes referred to as two routes, e.g. as 1E and 1W, or as "5-north" and "5-south".)

-Trolley buses normally provided all of the service on routes 4, 5, 7, and 8, except when service was temporarily disrupted by major road construction, but routes 1, 2, and 3 used trolleys only on a few trips in the weekday rush hour and were otherwise served by diesel or hybrid buses.
-Following a systemwide RTA service restructuring implemented in January 2007, route 5 had only one round trip in each peak period, most of its previous service having been taken over by a parallel diesel bus route.
+Trolleybuses normally provided all of the service on routes 4, 5, 7, and 8, except when service was temporarily disrupted by major road construction, but routes 1, 2, and 3 used trolleys only on a few trips in the weekday rush hour and were otherwise served by diesel or hybrid buses.
+Following a systemwide RTA service restructuring implemented in January 2007, route 5 had only one round trip in each peak period, most of its previous service having been taken over by a parallel diesel bus route, the route 6.

-In 2019–2020, after a new fleet of trolley buses capable of running away from the overhead wires for a portion of the time in regular service was acquired, use of trolley buses on route 1 was gradually expanded to all-day.
-Weekend of use trolley buses resumed in January 2021, for the first time since May 2010 (the "trolley bus" routes had been using solely diesel or hybrid buses on weekends).
-Route 2 has not used any trolley buses since early 2019, but RTA is planning to reinstate trolley bus service on the route eventually, running all day, after needed upgrades to the power-supply system have been made.
-In June 2021, all service on routes 3 and 5 was suspended indefinitely.
+In 2019–2020, after a new fleet of trolleybuses capable of running away from the overhead wires for a portion of the time in regular service was acquired, use of trolleybuses on route 1 was gradually expanded to all-day.
+Weekend use of trolleybuses resumed in January 2021, for the first time since May 2010 (the "trolleybus" routes had been using solely diesel or hybrid buses on weekends).
+Route 2 has not used any trolleybuses since early 2019, but RTA is planning to reinstate trolleybus service on the route eventually, running all day, after needed upgrades to the power-supply system have been made.
+In June 2021, all service on routes 3 and 5 was suspended indefinitely and in July 2022 the routes were cancelled due to driver shortage and low ridership.
+Later in 2022 trolleybus service on route 1 was also suspended.
+In 2024 the city of Oakwood decided to remove all trolleybus infrastructure from their neighborhood because they considered it aesthetically unpleasing, along the former route 5.
+On 31 August 2025 trolleybus service returned to route 1, with the eastern terminus moved to Eastown Hub, and route 3, which took over the northern part of the former route 5.

+As of October 2025, trolleybuses operate on the following 5 routes, of which routes 1, 3, 7, and 8 include off-wire sections: